 We believe when we fellowship with our brothers and sisters in Christ we have fellowship with Jesus Christ (1 John 1:3-7).
-We have a fellowship lunch each Sunday after morning worship to allow our members to visit and converse in Christ.
-Our members usually arrive early to church and stay later after lunch on Sundays to allow for time to fellowship with your fellow believers in Christ.
-Fellowship allows believers to help in each other in the personal growth of discipleship and following Christ.
+We have a fellowship lunch two Sundays each month after morning worship to allow our members to visit and converse in Christ.
+Our members usually arrive early to church and stay after worship on Sundays to allow for time to fellowship with fellow believers in Christ.
+Fellowship allows believers to help each other in the personal growth of discipleship and following Christ.
 Fellowship was a hallmark of the original church (Acts 2:42), and we endeavor to maintain close communion and fellowship at Macedonia.

 We believe we serve Jesus Christ by serving others – “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me.”
 (Matt.
 25:34-40).
 We are committed to serving our brethren in Christ and serving the community in which we reside.
 We hope many from our local community in Ackerman, Mississippi, and surrounding Choctaw County will come worship with us and experience the blessing of the church.

 The church was not commissioned with making children of God or saving souls to heaven – that was accomplished by the work of Jesus Christ on the cross – but we are commanded to teach and to make disciples here in this world (Matt.
 28:18-20).
 Macedonia is committed to preaching the cross and salvation by grace alone, and we desire to teach and disciple all children of God who have an unction to take up their cross and follow Christ here in this world.